Updated: August 28, 2024

 If you’re looking to surf, Portugal is definitely the place to find some of the best surfing beaches.
 There’s a perfect surfing spot for everyone, from beginners and intermediate surfers to more advanced surfers.
 And if you’re looking to practice or improve your skills, Portugal’s array of surf schools and surf camps are there to help you become the surfer you want to be.

+Surfing is now a major part of tourism in Portugal.
 Portugal offers a vast array of diverse surf spots that cater to every skill level.
 Whether you’re an amateur looking to ride gentle waves or a seasoned pro hunting for the next big challenge, Portugal has got you covered.
 Places like Ericeira and the Algarve are home to some of the best surfing in Portugal, offering a mix of beach breaks and reef breaks that appeal to a broad spectrum of surfers.
+And, if sailing in Portugal is more interesting for you, you’ll be able to enjoy the water across the country, from Cascais to Vilamoura, with some of the marinas regarded as being amongst the best in the world.

 Why surf in Portugal?